When is the right time to tell your story? I’ve been asking myself this for a long time and now is the time.

-Its been nearly 5 years since my husband and I planned a trip to Europe where we booked 10 days in Paris and planned to fall pregnant.
+My husband and I planned a trip to Europe in 2013 where we booked 10 days in Paris and planned to fall pregnant.
 Paris is the city of love and it worked.
 We were flying home not as 2 but as 3.
 Sounds like a story of a movie, right?
 What an amazing way to start a family.

 We were very prepared for parenthood (we thought).
 Pushing the pram around the house practising how we would walk into town for coffee never knowing that a dark cloud would follow me once our baby was here.

 The day finally came when we packed our things and headed to the hospital for a very unexpected traumatic birth.
 After all that, there I was with my new little girl.
 What was I supposed to feel?
 Overwhelming love and joy like a movie?

 Over the next few days I kept searching for that feeling but it didn’t come.
 I felt very unconnected to this tiny human who I was supposed to look after and keep alive.

 Once we all came home I discovered breastfeeding was worse than the birth.
 Surely this will get easier?
 Will I ever leave my house again?

 So, this was motherhood?
 Instead of being a beautiful mountain to climb in a new way of life I was realising it was a very deep dark hole I would have to climb out of if I was going to survive it.

 My weekly outing was breastfeeding clinic where a room full of women were struggling and not much joy was being experienced.
 We were collectively encouraged to take Motilium, a drug to help bring in more milk and supposedly make breastfeeding easier.